Meghashri/RobotMovement/README.md

 # RobotMovement
-Simulating robot movement in 2D
+Simulating robot movement in 2D with mock test framework and a docker file to run like app on container(unit testing)

 For Docker container
 sudo docker build --tag roboimage:0.1 .